 Patients with frequent seizures not controlled with anti-epileptic drugs (AED), may be helped with epilepsy surgery.
 Epilepsy surgery can drastically reduce the number of episodes of seizures they experience.
 As part of Advanced Neurosurgery Associates, I have successfully performed over 500 epilepsy surgeries.

 Epilepsy surgery is performed to remove an area of the brain from which seizures originate.
 Surgery is considered only if the area of the brain, called the seizure focus, can be clearly identified, and its removal does not jeopardize any critical functions, such as movement or language.
 Extensive testing is conducted prior to any consideration of surgery in order to determine if that surgery is appropriate.

 Epilepsy surgery works best for people who have seizures that always originate in the same place in their brains.
 To be considered for epilepsy surgery, the patient must have tried at least a combination of two or more AEDs without success.
 These medically resistant patients (who make up 30 percent of the epilepsy population) are candidates for surgical evaluation.
 Since studies have shown that the earlier surgery is performed, the better the outcome, surgeries are now being considered sooner.

-Prior to surgery, patients will have comprehensive medical history and undergo a complete physical and neurological exam.
+Prior to surgery, patients will have a comprehensive medical history and undergo a complete physical and neurological exam.

 Patients also partake in extensive testing using some or all of the following:

 - Electroencephalogram (EEG), the fundamental measure of identifying seizure focus